SquareBracketAssociates/Booklet-Graphics/Chapters/Athens/Athens.md

   close
 ]]]

+#### moving

+- moveTo: -> move path to a specific point to *initiate* drawing.

+#### straight line

+- lineTo: line path from previous point to target point.

+#### arcs

+- ccwArcTo: endPt angle: rot -> "Add a counter-clockwise arc segment, starting from current path endpoint and ending at andPt.
+Angle should be specified in radians "
+- cwArcTo: endPt angle: rot ->  "Add a clockwise arc segment, starting from current path endpoint and ending at andPt.
+Angle should be specified in radians "

 cwArcTo:angle: and ccwArcTo: angle: will draw circular arc, connecting
 previous segment endpoint and current endpoint of given angle, passing in clockwise or counter clockwise direction.
 The angle must be specified in Radian.

 Please remember that the circumference of a circle is equal to 2 Pi  R.
 If R = 1, half of the circumference is equal to PI, which is the value of half a circle.

+#### curves

+- curveVia: cp1 and: cp2 to: aPoint ->  "Add a cubic bezier curve starting from current path endpoint, using control points cp1, cp2 and ending at aPoint "
+- curveVia: cp1 to: aPoint -> "Add a quadric bezier curve, starting from current path endpoint, using control point cp1, and ending at aPoint "
+- reflectedCurveVia: cp2 to: aPoint ->  "Add a reflected cubic bezier curve, starting from current path endpoint and ending at aPoint.
+The first control point is calculated as a reflection from the current point, if the last command was also a cubic bezier curve.Otherwise, the first control point is the current point.
+The second control point is cp2."

 #### curveVia: to: and |curveVia: and: to